timescale/outflux/README.md

 It is recommended that you have some InfluxDB database with some data.
 For testing purposes you can check out the [TSBS Data Loader Tool](https://github.com/timescale/tsbs) part of the Time Series Benchmark Suite.
 It can generate large ammounts of data for and load them in influx.
 Data can be generated with [one command](https://github.com/timescale/tsbs#data-generation), just specify the format as 'influx', and them load it in with [another command](https://github.com/timescale/tsbs#data-generation).

+### !Connection params!
+Detailed information about how to pass the connection parameters to Outflux can be found at the bottom of this document at the [Connection](section)

 ### Schema Transfer

 The Outflux CLI has two commands.
 The first one is `schema-transfer`.
 This command will discover the schema of a InfluxDB database, or specific measurements in a InfluxDB database, and depending on the strategy selected create or verify a TimescaleDB database that could hold the data.